-We have to give Zoom and GoToMeeting credit for having great video connection.
-Even in a four-way call on poor networks with really low bandwidth, the video call was seamless and had high-quality video.
+However, I have to give Zoom and GoToMeeting (GTM) credit for having great group video connection.
+We did a four-way test call over poor networks with low bandwidth and the video call was seamless and had high-quality video.
 When we switched to VSee, we immediately experienced some connection issues.
 (Our test call was done over networks in the Philippines.)

-Interestingly, while in our tests, we had great video experience with Zoom and GTM, a client I recently spoke with complained that they had a terrible connection while using GTM.
+Interestingly, while we had great video experience with Zoom and GTM, a client I recently spoke with complained that they had a terrible connection while using GTM.

 Another problem is while Zoom and GTM have a lot of cool meeting features (which I’ll discuss later).
 The downside with this is the complexity — there were simply too many tabs and icons to figure out.
 For example, it took me quite a while to learn how to go to a previously scheduled meeting.
 And the audio had a phone-in option that was initially quite confusing.

-All three products offer screen sharing with collaboration tools (although as mentioned above VSee’s is less complicated to use), a custom link where participants go to to connect with you, and ability to record for documentation purposes.
+All three products offer screen sharing with collaboration tools (although as mentioned above VSee’s is less complicated to use), a custom link where participants can go to to connect with you, and the ability to record for documentation purposes.

-VSee, however, also offers features specific to doing telemedicine, including the ability to stream medical peripherals (like USB otoscope, EKG, ultrasound, etc.).
-VSee users can also take on PTZ camera control for telestroke and remote care.
-VSee also offers a special audio mode for stethoscopes.
-And of course VSee’s Cloud Clinic includes visit notes.
+VSee, however, also offers features specific to doing telehealth and telemedicine, including the ability to stream medical peripherals, such as USB otoscope, EKG, ultrasound, etc. while still seeing patient faces.
+VSee supports far-end PTZ camera control for telestroke and remote care.
+VSee also offers a special uncompressed audio mode for hearing digital stethoscopes.

 Which telehealth solution should I choose?

-When you compare telemedicine solutions, you can see there’s a real difference.
-If you’re serious about going down the telemedicine path, you may be better off going with VSee.
-While Zoom and GTM are excellent video conferencing services, they only offer that one piece of the telemedicine puzzle.
-VSee, though, is specifically focused on the needs of the health industry and in developing solutions based on those needs.
+When you compare video solutions for telemedicine, you can see there’s a real difference.
+If you’re serious about going down the telemedicine path, we think you should, of course, go with VSee.
+While Zoom and GTM offer excellent video conferencing services, they can only offer one piece of the telemedicine puzzle.
+VSee, on the other hand, is specifically focused on solving the needs of the health care space.
 Think of VSee as a ready to scale telemedicine platform.
-Start with a simple Free VSee Clinic and quickly add all the different layers you need for building out your dream system: custom intake, modular EMR, online payment, symptom checkers, ePrescription, wellness device integrations, modular EMRs, payment, etc. whether you plan to do-it-yourself or contract out.
+Start with a simple Free VSee Clinic and quickly add all the different layers you need for building out your dream system: custom intake, modular EMR, online payment, symptom checkers, ePrescription, wellness device integrations, etc.